danknights/sourcetracker/README.txt

 Change log:
+Version 0.9.2:
+ - Now allows mapping files without "SourceSink" column when using -s (leave-one-out predictions).

+Version 0.9.1:
  - Modified default alpha values to 0.001.
  - Added automatic tuning of alpha values.
 This is slow, but should be performed before publishing the output.

 Version 0.9.0:
  - First 'official' beta release.